Your back is a complex structure made up of bones, muscles, nerves and joints, so pinpointing the exact cause of the pain is often difficult.

 - driving for long periods without taking a break

-- overuse of the muscles, usually due to sport or repetitive movements (repetitive strain injury).
+- overuse of the muscles, usually due to sport or repetitive movements (repetitive strain injury)

 Sometimes the pain develops suddenly and for no apparent reason.
 A person can wake up with back pain and have no idea what has caused it.

+Back problems get more common as you get older.
 Some conditions increase the risk that someone will develop back pain.
 These include: